The Optimization SDK Suite is pre-release (alpha). Breaking changes may be published at any time.

 voidArguments:

-payload*: Component view event builder arguments objectTracking of entry/component views is based on the element that contains that entry's content.
-The Optimization Web SDK can automatically track observed entry elements for events such as "component views", "component hovers", and "component clicks", and it can also automatically observe elements that are marked as entry-related elements.
+payload*: Flag view event builder arguments objectTracking of entry views is based on the element that contains that entry's content.
+The Optimization Web SDK can automatically track observed entry elements for entry view, hover, and click events, and it can also automatically observe elements that are marked as entry-related elements.

 Example:

-Entry/component views can be tracked automatically for observed entry-related elements by simply
+Entry views can be tracked automatically for observed entry-related elements by simply setting

-setting autoTrackEntryInteraction.views to true, or by calling the
+autoTrackEntryInteraction.views to true, or by calling the tracking.enable('views', ...)

-tracking.enable('views', ...) method if further setup is required depending on the consumer's SDK
+method if further setup is required depending on the consumer's SDK integration solution.

 View detection is based on IntersectionObserver plus dwell-time timers.
 The SDK tracks visibility